Grids and drains

 Heavy rain or flash flooding

 During periods of heavy rain it’s to be expected that there may be standing water or temporary flooding on the road.
+Flooding across larger areas and roads may be because the amount of rainfall is too much for systems to store and drain well.
+This is because they're full, not blocked.
 You should not report this as it will usually clear in time.
-Flooding may be because of capacity issues within the United Utilities system.

 If your property has been flooded we’ll carry out follow-up investigations.
 For more information you can visit our flooding web pages.